SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Mechanical)

 Skills covered: search, comm, sensors
-Gamemasters can rely on the “Observation Diﬃculties” chart on the next page for situations involving the gathering of information.
+Gamemasters can rely on the "Observation Difficulties" chart on the next page for situations involving the gathering of information.
-They can be used as diﬃculties to beat or as a means of reading the results of a dice toss.
+They can be used as difficulties to beat or as a means of reading the results of a dice toss.
 To see if a character notices details of a scene or situation, the gamemaster may have the player make a Perception roll.
 Unless the characters are actively eavesdropping, searching, tracking, or performing a similar activity (and thus using the search skill), this passive observance of a scene does not count as an action.
-Use the “Observation
+Use the "Observation
-Diﬃculties” chart as a guideline for how much the character notices.
+Difficulties" chart as a guideline for how much the character notices.
-If the skill total meets or beats the diﬃculty, the character gains that much information.
+If the skill total meets or beats the difficulty, the character gains that much information.

 > Observation Difﬁculties